sonnynomnom/greenpoint-face-shields/README.md

 # Greenpoint Face Shields 😷

-3D printed face shields for hospitality workers and neighborhood buinesses in Greenpoint (Brooklyn, NY).
-Medically approved. - Comfortability
+3D printed face shields for hospitality workers and small buinesses in Greenpoint (Brooklyn, NY).
+Medically approved.
+With a focus on:

+- Comfortability
 - Reusablility
 - Durability

 Contact [@sonnynomnom](https://www.twitter.com/sonnynomnom) for a drop-off.
 Up to 5 shields per order.

 ## Files